 It has been an incredible, pin-wheeling journey to get to this point.
-My interests have always been quite varied: math, science, literature, photography, all things space, railroads, movies.
+My interests have always been quite varied: art, especially the art of Heinz Edelman and Peter Max just to name a few, math, science, literature, photography, all things space, railroads, movies.
 I briefly worked part time as a location scout when I graduated college, but the lack of work and hand to mouth, free-lance nature of the business didn't let me pay the bills.
 Besides, something else was calling me.
 Wanting to give back to the community, I got certified to teach math and English and took a job at a high school for at-risk students.
 Talk about a challenge.

 That was a career ago.
-But the use of math, especially the idea of using chance, probabilities and randomness to generate art has stuck with me.
+But the use of math, especially the idea of using chance, probabilities and randomness to create art has stuck with me.
 We make choices all of the time in life and in art.
 An artist is faced with myriad of choices; the medium, the subject, the method, the color, and the constraints of those choices, just to name a few.
-I try to express that in my work.
-I don't know how a work really is going to turn out, because every time I run a program, the result is different.
-Depending on the constraints I set, it dances between order and chaos.
-Just like life.
+I try to express that in my works and my cartoons.
+Sure, cartooning is a bit low brow, I guess, but it provides me an outlet..... especially for the absurdities.